 - Falling Terrorism and Rising Conflicts: The Afghan Contribution to Polarization and Confrontation in West and South Asia.
 Hooman Peimani (Westport: Praeger, 2003).
 Comparative Political Studies, Vol. 38, No. 3 (April 2005), pp. 327-329.

 The CINE data were created to gauge the contract-intensity of national economies, which indicates the degree of market institutionalization of a nation.
 Economic norms theory predicts the more contract intensive a nation’s economy, the less likely it will experience civil conflict or have repressive government, and the more likely it will be in peace with other nations with contract intensive economies.
-The CINE data are aggregated annually and are available for most nations from 1960 to 2007.
-The data are now available on Eugene, or can be obtained directly below:
+The CINE data cover 185 nations with data for most variables available from 1950 to 2010.
+The data can be obtained directly below:

 - Not Available